11 brands leading the way in sportswear sustainability

 Eco-friendly and ethically made, Organic Basics creates garments that are good for the planet — and it makes that pretty clear.
 The brand operates with the understanding that ‘when we say sustainability is our core mission, we don’t mean that sustainability is nice to have — we mean that it’s the only way we act.’

 So, how exactly is Organic Basics achieving sustainability?
-First off, it only works with certified factories that are just as invested in sustainability as the brand.
+First off, it only works with certified suppliers who are just as invested in sustainability as the brand.
 The other, just as important focus is the materials used to manufacture the garments.
 The brand handpicks every fabric based on its environmental credentials, meaning natural, renewable, recycled, biodegradable or low-impact textiles only.

 To take things one step further, Organic Basics generates annual impact reports detailing everything from its climate impact, the products, supply chain, activism and initiatives, and the mistakes.